Carbonic Acid Engines> |

 LILIENTHAL'S ORNITHOPTERS: 1893

-Lilienthal holds an honoured position as one of the pioneers of flight.
+The aviation pioneer Otto Lilienthal made many successful gliding flights before he was killed in a gliding accident on August 1896.
+He inspired the Wright brothers.
 Like several others before him, Lilienthal never quite abandoned the idea that flapping wings was the key to motion.
 In 1893 and again in 1896, he built gliders with flapping wings in the ornithopter fashion.
 Each machine had a lightweight carbonic acid engine that produced about two horsepower (1.5 kilowatts).
 The engine was supposed to make the wing tips flap up and down and move the aircraft forward.
 Neither model was successful.

 |